IntelliTect/Coalesce/docs/modeling/model-components/properties.md

-## Other Considerations
+## Property Customization

-For any of the kinds of properties outlined above, the following rules are applied:
+For any of the kinds of properties outlined above, the following customizations can be applied:

 ### Attributes
 Coalesce provides a number of [Attributes](/modeling/model-components/attributes.md), and supports a number of other .NET attributes, that allow for further customization of your model.

 ### Security
-Properties will be ignored if received by the client if authorization checks against any [property-level Security](/topics/security.md#property-column-security) present fail.
-This security is handled by the [Generated C# DTOs](/stacks/agnostic/dtos.md).
+Property values received by the server from the client will be ignored if rejected by any [property-level Security](/topics/security.md#property-column-security).
+This security is implemented in the [Generated C# DTOs](/stacks/agnostic/dtos.md).

 ### Loading & Serialization
 The [Default Loading Behavior](/modeling/model-components/data-sources.md#default-loading-behavior), any custom functionality defined in [Data Sources](/modeling/model-components/data-sources.md), and [[DtoIncludes] & [DtoExcludes]](/modeling/model-components/attributes/dto-includes-excludes.md) may also restrict which properties are sent to the client when requested.